milkyware/milkyware.github.io/_drafts/2023-10-02-adding-openapi-service-references.md

     # OpenAPI doc continues
 ```

 The OpenAPI specification allows for defining **[API servers and base URLs](https://swagger.io/docs/specification/api-host-and-base-path/)** to allow an API doc to not only define the functionality but also where the API is hosted.
-If the service reference is added with a **servers** section, the generated client will include a **BaseUrl** property which defaults to the server property instead of the **base url of the HttpClient**.
-If the **servers** section is missing, the constructor of the client requires the baseurl to be provided.
+If the service reference is added with a **servers** section, the generated client will include a **BaseUrl** property which defaults to the server property instead of the **base URL of the HttpClient**.
+If the **servers** section is missing, the constructor of the client requires the base URL to be provided.
 The `/UseBaseUrl:false` argument has been added so that the **BaseAddress of the HttpClient** is used instead which I prefer as it fits better with the **Microsoft.Extensions.Http** patterns.

 ## Injecting the Proxy Client